ghpalmer/100-days-of-code/r1-log.md

 **Today's Progress**: Git and Github

 **Thoughts:** Wanted to start building the Huddle site but I realized I really didn't know how to use Git yet so going through Git-It before starting

+### Day 34: Aug 26th, 2020

+**Today's Progress**: Started the Huddle Project

+**Thoughts:** Finished the Git-It tutorial.
+Started the Huddle project today with Frontend Mentor.
+Set up my Github repository and made a Versal account to host it.
+5 minutes in and I quickly realize I have no idea what I'm doing lol.
+That being said, I am applying what I've learned so far.
+Will be developing mobile first and then scaling up!
+Put in breakpoints and set body and HTML to be responsive as well as images and anchor tags.
+First wall was trying to figure out why the background image tag isn't working in my HTML.